Alexey-Gorulev/TEST/README.md

 by default user is "knox"

-by default nifi host is "https://nifi:9443/"
+by default nifi host is "https://nifi:9443/", can be changed in "./topologies/sandbox.xml, line 85"

 password for knox user and master-password knox "./Dockerfile, line 2"

-nifi host "./topologies/sandbox.xml, line 85"

 example user config "./users.ldif"